tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 #### Deliverables and Submission Process

-Everything will be submitted via Github.
+Everything **EXCEPT THE PDF FILES YOUR SUBMIT CONTAINING YOUR UML** will be submitted via Github.
 We will pull your repository at the specified due dates and grade according to the contents at that time.

 > Please verify that your submission compiles on a cselabs machine and it is complete.
 You will receive no grade or be heavily penalized if your code does not compile upon submission.